Frequently Asked Questions (FAQs)

 Pets are welcome, with documentation of immunizations and a minor one-time fee.
 If you like animals, but don’t have one of your own, animals from various organizations visit every so often during activity programs.

-How can I pay for Assisted Living?
+How can I pay

 If you purchased private long-term care insurance, check the provisions of your plan to find out how much Assisted Living is covered.
 Most Assisted Living care is private pay.
 Residents in Assisted Living pay for expenses from private money sources.
 These sources can include income from pensions, retirement funds, savings and investment accounts.
 Some residents receive financial help from their families.
 Other residents pay for Assisted Living with proceeds from the sale of real estate and personal property.